usnistgov/STP2X3D/README.md

   - Two environmental variables must be added as follows.
     - CSF_OCCTIncludePath: OCCTPath\inc
     - CSF_OCCTLibPath: OCCTPath\win64\vc14\lib
+## Usage
+- Running the execution file in the command prompt will give you the instruction.
 ## Build the STEP to X3D Translator
 - Use [CMake](https://cmake.org/) to build the software.
   - vc14 must be selected for the generator.